danielheyman/crypto-balances/README.md

 An API call can be made to port 8888 with a given address to http://127.0.0.71:8888/address_to_check.

-It will return a json response such as `[{"quantity":"0.29","asset":"ETH"}]`.
+It will return a json response such as `{ "ETH": 0.29, "OMG": 124.448 }`.

-## As a DB-connected API using Docker
+# As an API using Docker

-Keep a running history of all the balances of a given address.
+Useful when running on a machine with multiple node applications, each requiring different specifications.

+Run `docker-compose up` to get the container up.

-By running another project alongside, an API call can be made on port 8888 with a given address to http://0.0.0.0:8888/address_to_check.
+An API call can be made on port 8888 with a given address to http://0.0.0.0:8888/address_to_check.

-The balances will be returned in addition to updating the database table with the balances.
-A cache period can be set within the environment variables.

-To force a recheck regardless of the cache, call the API at http://0.0.0.0:8888/refresh/address_to_check.

-- Update `docker-compose.yaml` with environment variables
-- Run `docker-compose up` to get the container up

 ## Supported Protocols